jk021227/EmpowHer/README.md

 - **Clarifai API**: This is what makes the magic happen when it comes to color detection! 🌈 If you don’t have a *Clarifai* account yet, go create one at [Clarifai Explore](https://clarifai.com/explore) and grab yourself a **Personal Access Token** from the *Security Tab* under your account settings. 🔐

-  **Note**: On the free *Community Level Subscription*, you get **1,000 API calls per month**. 🆓 That’s was more than enough for me when I tested out all the options but if you want to use it on a larger database that exceeds 1000 rows, you'll have to upgrade to a paid subcription tier 😭
+  **Note**: On the free *Community Level Subscription*, you get **1,000 API calls per month**. 🆓 That was more than enough for me when I tested out all the options but if you want to use it on a larger database that exceeds 1000 rows, you'll have to upgrade to a paid subscription tier 😭

 - **Selenium**: 🕸️ To scrape the product data from Target.
 - **Pandas** & **Matplotlib**: For all things data wrangling and visualization. 🐼